carmelSoceanu/LCC_project/README.md

 ## Cognitive Task Analysis

 This repository contains code and resources for analyzing structured, semistructured, and open-ended cognitive tasks using fMRI and EEG data.
-The project is divided into two main parts: structured and semistructured tasks, and open-ended tasks.
+The project is divided into two main parts: structured and semistructured tasks, and open-ended task.

 ## Authors